beta This is a new service. Your feedback will help us to improve it.

 The Protected Trust Deeds (Miscellaneous Amendment) (Scotland) Regulations 2024

 • make some of the terms contained in a voluntary protocol a statutory requirement.
-This means where a dividend is payable it will be paid to creditors at month 12 and quarterly thereafter, and a trustee will have to seek the agreement of Accountant in Bankruptcy when refusing to discharge a debtor from a Protected Trust Deed
+This means where a dividend is payable it will be paid to creditors at month 12 and quarterly thereafter, and a trustee will have to seek the agreement of Accountant in Bankruptcy when refusing to discharge a debtor from a protected trust deed

-• allow for the removal of the protected status of a Protected Trust deed where there has been a material error made in the process for the trust deed gaining protected status
+• allow for the removal of the protected status of a protected trust deed where there has been a material error made in the process for the trust deed gaining protected status

 • remove any time limitation for a trustee refusing to apply for a debtor’s discharge